 Feng Shui Tortoise Meaning and Placement

-The fourth application is used in a slightly more advanced feng shui -- as you might have in your case, too -- when the feng shui tortoise is facing the best directions for the inhabitants of the home.
+The fourth application is used in a slightly more advanced feng shui when the feng shui tortoise is facing the best directions for the inhabitants of the home.
 This is calculated by looking into one's Kua number, the birth feng shui element, as well as the current feng shui energies for the year.

-There is a wide variety of feng shui tortoises with specific designs on their back, made from different materials, as well as with additions, such as feng shui coins to attract more money, to improve health, family life, etc. Then there is the dragon turtle feng shui cure; which is a mystical combination of the energies of the turtle with the energies of the dragon.
+There is a wide variety of feng shui tortoises with specific designs on their back, made from different materials, as well as with additions, such as feng shui coins to attract more money and to improve health and family life, etc. Then there is the dragon turtle feng shui cure; which is a mystical combination of the energies of the turtle with the energies of the dragon.

 You can't really go wrong with this Celestial feng shui symbol if you treat it with respect.